gmierz/powerusage-windows-arm64/README.md

    Multiple applications can be observed at the same time if a list of applications is given to `--application`, or `--baseline-application`

    The `--outputtype` can either be JSON or CSV - CSV has a nicer results printout in the console.
 The results created in this file type are stored in a `results` folder in the given `--data` directory.

+NOTE: For the Batch script, a `conhost.exe` process exists for it in the `powercfg /SRUMUTIL` reports - it can be ignored with the exclusion flags, but it is good to know it's there.